kwilkins/dnd/5e-reference-doc.md

 ### Roleplaying
 The strengths of D&D are freedom of action and an open-ended story.
 Your character’s motivations should be story based.
 We’re playing to get immersed in the world; the more you play your character for the story, the more you are going to get out of the story.
 You can play a character that constantly changes their desires, has no real fears, and always shares mutual objectives with the party, but I promise you’ll get more out of the game if you don’t.

 Think about elements of your character when figuring out their personality.
 What do their stats say about them?
 For example, with a low intelligence score we know they aren’t the sharpest tool in the shed.
-The real question is, how does this manifest in my character’s personality?
+The real question is, how does this manifest in the character’s personality?
 Are they a bully, always preferring to intimidate others and brute force their way over obstacles without thinking?
 Or maybe they are fascinated by the knowledge holders of the world, and they bend over backwards for sages, wizards, and town elders.
 Similarly, how do their past experiences manifest?
 A character with a history involving Orcs killing their family doesn’t instantly mean they hate Orcs and want to kill them all the time, they could just as well be utterly terrified of Orcs and can’t stand being in the same tavern as one.

 I will never, ever, force your character to roleplay in a certain way.
 Others may have an idea of how your character would behave in certain situations, but that is only for you to decide.